Recycled content minimums

 Minimum recycled content phases

-Each product category is phased in with increasing PCRC requirements over the next fifteen years.
-By 2036, all packaging for covered product categories must include at least 50 percent post-consumer recycled content, except for trash bags, which only contain 20 percent after 2027.
+Each product category will gradually increase PCRC requirements over the next fifteen years.
+By 2036, all packaging for covered products must contain at least 50 percent PCRC, except for trash bags, which will reach a minimum of 20 percent by 2027.
+These phased requirements strengthen recycling markets, support sustainable material use, and help producers meet evolving environmental standards.

 Download minimum recycled-content phases spreadsheet